Platonic-Systems/generics-sop-examples/doc/edit.md

 Our problem has now been reduced to operating on SOP tables, and our task is to implement `geq'`.

 At this point, you are probably thinking we can simply case-match on the arguments.
 But remember that the n-ary sum type `NS` is a [GADT](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/exts/gadt.html#gadt) (i.e., its type index is [dependent](https://en.wikipedia.org/wiki/Dependent_type) on the sum constructor).
 Instead, we have to case-match at the *type-level*, as it were.
 This is what type-classes are for.
-When wanting a `foo` that case-matches at type-level, The general pattern calls for writing a type-class `Foo` and then writing instances for each case-match pattern.
+When wanting a `foo` that case-matches at type-level, the general pattern calls for writing a type-class `Foo` and then writing instances for each case-match pattern.

 ### Naive implementation

-For pedagogic reasons, we begin with a naive implementation of `geq'` to illustrate the above solution.
+For pedagogic reasons, we begin with a naive implementation of `geq'` to illustrate the above explanation.
 We need a `sumEq` function that checks the equality of the first constructor and then recurses it for others.
 The function will case-match on the outer list.
 Likewise, for each sum constructor, we will need a `prodEq` that checks the equality of its products.
 It does so, similarly, by checking the equality of the first product and then recursing for the rest; `prodEq` will case-match on the inner list.

 ```haskell
 geq' :: SumEq (Code a) => NS (NP I) (Code a) -> NS (NP I) (Code a) -> Bool